IlkaK/StartAtLBBD/doku/SpringKurs/07_REST.md

 ### When do you need @ResponseBody? ###

-You need the annotation when you define a Rest response and your service is not annotated with @RestController.
+You need the annotation when you define a Rest response and your service is not annotated with ``@RestController``.

 ### Where do you need @ResponseBody?
 What about @RequestBody?
 Try not to get these muddled up. ###

-- @RequestBody: method parameter is bound to the body of the http request
+- ``@RequestBody``: method parameter is bound to the body of the http request
-- @ResponseBody: can be put on a method, it indicates the return type should be written straight to http response body.
+- ``@ResponseBody``: can be put on a method, it indicates the return type should be written straight to http response body.

 [Am Anfang vom ExampleRestController](../../src/main/java/ch/spring/rest/ExampleRestController.java)